akash-network/website/src/content/Docs/testnet/gpu-testnet-submission-instructions/index.md

 Attach a screenshot of the deployment launched on your provider.
 This step will verify that the provider is fully functional and additional allows verification of the GPU model hosted in the provider.\
 \
-These logs can be found easily in the deployment tool (Akash Console, Cloudmos Deploy, or Akash CLI).
+These logs can be found easily in the deployment tool (Akash Console, Akash Console, or Akash CLI).
 Example of isolating the deployment's logs is shown below.

 > _**NOTE**_ - ensure that the DSEQ is captured within the screen as well.
 In the example provided below the DSEQ is captured in the screenshot (DSEQ = 1066270 in example).
 Capture of the DSEQ allows confirmation that this deployment was tested in your provider.